andy1024/jiffy32/README.md

 Guy Carpenter for his [py-gaugatte](http://guy.carpenter.id.au/gaugette/) code

-Michał Kołodziejski [mk github](https://github.com/michalkolodziejski) for some clever ideas on solving font issues
+[Michał Kołodziejski](https://github.com/michalkolodziejski) for some clever ideas on solving font issues

 ## Build
 Building process is handled by maven tool, which takes care of dependencies needed by this project